 As tax season approaches, many of us are considering our end of financial year plans.
 Christians like to think of themselves as giving people, but is the church really that generous?
 Wealth with Purpose’s Alex Cook joined us on 20Twenty to give his top tax-time giving suggestions.

-Giving to churches in Australia is sometimes hampered by the fact that donations are not tax-deductible.
+Giving to churches and ministries in Australia is sometimes hampered by the fact that donations are not tax-deductible.
 It is a personal choice.
-Alex has spent some time recently analysing statistics on church donations, and he claims that up to 30% of the membership does not donate at all.
+Alex has spent some time recently analyzing statistics on church donations, and he claims that up to 30% of the membership does not donate at all.

 Many Christians strive to be generous givers because they understand that it has a Biblical foundation and is something that God commands them to do.
 However, it can be discouraging to learn that others are not as committed.